eRecruiter/eRecruiter.ApplicantImport/README.md

 - City (address): `City`
 - CV: `Cv` - must be empty or a path to an existing file
 - Photo (applicant portrait): `Photo` - must be empty or a path to an existing file
-- Document (applicant document): `Document` - must be empty or a path to an existing file (to import single file) or directory (to import all files in directory).
+- Document: `Document` - must be empty or a path to an existing file (to import single file) or directory (to import all files in directory).
 Also, configuration for `AdditionalType` is required to specify the applicant document type.

 ## Known problems and shortcomings